 Identify what’s helpful at each stage of the review

-A common challenge teams face is order.
-Instead of sequential tasks that keep progress moving forward, the process ends up being a bunch of concurrent tasks.
-This can lead to confusion, redoing work, and unnecessary noise.
+One of the most common challenges teams face is determining, and following, the order of operations for tasks.
+Instead of sequential tasks that keep progress moving forward, the process often ends up being a bunch of concurrent tasks.
+This can lead to confusion, rework, and unnecessary noise — via email and otherwise.

 Keep your teams focused on the right things at the right time.
-Your designers shouldn’t be receiving feedback on the tone and voice of the body copy during the final review stage.
+For example, your designers shouldn’t be receiving feedback on the tone and voice of the body copy during the final review stage.
 That could have been much easier to resolve early on in the review process.

 Establish a notion of priority and timeline

 There’s a big difference between identifying a timeline and sticking to one.
 You’re probably thinking, “yeah, it’s six weeks.”
 But as everyone knows, those six weeks will fly by.

 One major cause of stress in creative and marketing teams is short deadlines and unrealistic turnaround times.
 We’ll admit, there are projects that require this amount of prioritization and speed, but not everything can receive this treatment.
 If everything’s important, then nothing’s important, right?